 If you expect that connections between your Compute Engine instance and your Cloud SQL instance will include long-lived unused connections, then you should be aware that connections with a Compute Engine instance time out after 10 minutes of inactivity.
-For more information, see Networking and Firewalls in the Google Compute Engine documentation.
+For more information, see Networking and Firewalls in the Compute Engine documentation.

 To keep long-lived unused connections alive, you can set the TCP keepalive.
 The following commands set the TCP keepalive value to one minute and make the configuration permanent across instance reboots.